SymfonyCasts/EasyAdminBundle/sfcasts/dashboard-crud-hierarchy.md

 The methods `configureAssets()`, `configureCrud()`, `configureActions()` and `configureFilters()` all live here inside of `AbstractCrudController`.
-And each will give us a way to control different parts of the CRUD section.
+And each gives us a way to control different parts of the CRUD section.

 But, these methods *also* live inside of `AbstractDashboardController`.
-Here's `configureAssets()`, and then further down, we see the method for, CRUD actions and filters.
+Here's `configureAssets()`, and then further down, we see the methods for, CRUD, actions and filters.

-But... that doesn't make sense.
-The dashboard controller just renders... the dashboard.
-And it doesn't have any actions or any CRUD to configure.
-What's going on here?1
+But... that doesn't make sense!
+The dashboard controller just renders... the dashboard page.
+And that page doesn't have any actions or any CRUD to configure.
+What's going on here?

 ## One Route for All of your Admin